Billplz/api_slate/source/index.html.md

 | name | State that representing the bank account number's status, possible states are `verified`, `unverified` and `not found`. |

 <aside class="notice">
    This registration check is only for checking the status for Company-Registered account.
-For Bank Direct Verification status, use <a href="#get-a-bank-account">Get a Bank Account</a> API instead.
+For Bank Direct Verification status, use <a href="#v3-bank-account-direct-verification-get-a-bank-account">Get a Bank Account</a> API instead.
 </aside>

 ## Transactions